digiguru/personal-growth/program-kick-off-with-a-bank.md

 It was clear from the conversation that I rushed the presentation, but Kelly helped me protect myself from being overly critical on myself.
 She helped me explore how I dealt with an emerging situation of being unable to stick to the time-boxes and guided me on the actions I took and explored the consequences they had.

-The learnings I had were as follows.
+### Key Learnings

-  *Be wary of leaders who use closed language* Example was when a Product person closed discussion around putting risks on a 2x2 grid (risk vs likelihood).
+#### Be wary of leaders who use closed language

+  Example was when a Product person closed discussion around putting risks on a 2x2 grid (risk vs likelihood).
 A better solution would have been to use dot voting to ensure group think not HIPPo thinking.
 I allowed myself this misgiving by having run successful sessions with grid movements in the past, but acknowledge the reason that worked before was because of well gelled teams.
 This was a brand new teams.

+#### Reduce scope not quality

-  *Reduce scope not quality* My advice was a 2 day workshop.
+My advice was a 2 day workshop.
 This got reduced down to 3 hours 30 minutes, and then a further reduced to 3 hours when the meeting was booked.
 As a result I found myself condensing the various workshop section lengths _rather than cutting scope_.
 This was a gross misgiving.
 You can't shoehorn things into smaller gaps, they need to grow to accommodate all the room.

+#### Focus on the value

-  *Focus on the value* With time going over, I reduced quality.
+With time going over, I reduced quality.
 Kelly observed that I had a few stakeholders to please, and as a result I was trying to deliver too many things.
 Example:

 - Stakeholder 1: I want people to gel as a team.
 - Stakeholder 2: I want to start things off with psychological safety being baked in